 Of note, the East Austin Priorities meetings highlighted calls from the community for equal access to education programming that doesn't stigmatize East Austin schools or students as only schools of poverty and at-risk students, the need to stop closing schools and moving students to different schools, to close schools and then reopen them later with the enough staff to fully implement any new design and/or programming that will be offered to students, and make a deliberate effort to create "signature" academic programs within every vertical team.
-The Pearce Middle School TTIPS proposal is clearly aligned with the desires of the East Austin community, and AISD has and will continue to allocate resources to ensure we meet the expectations of our parents, students, and staff within these schools and of school community members.
+The Mendez Middle School TTIPS proposal is clearly aligned with the desires of the East Austin community, and AISD has and will continue to allocate resources to ensure we meet the expectations of our parents, students, and staff within these schools and of school community members.

-Finally, Pearce Middle School participated in the AISD internal turnaround initiative in which school administration and instructional and support staff collaborated with parents, students, community members, representatives of non-profit organizations that provide services to students and families, and AISD district-level administrators to explore turnaround programming for the school.
-The work of this committee of stakeholders informs the Pearce TTIPS proposal submitted here.

-For TEA Use Only Adjustments and/or annotations made TEXAS EDUCATION AGENCY on this page have been confirmed with 227901048 Standard Application System (SAS) County-District No. by telephone/e-mall/FAX on School Years 2010-2013 of TEA.
-Amendment No. Texas Title I Priority Schools Grant Schedule #4B-Program Description Part 2: Project Management Cont.
+For TEA Use Only Adjustments and/or annotations made on this page have been confirmed with TEXAS EDUCATION AGENCY Standard Application System (SAS) by telephone/e-mail/FAX on by of TEA.
+School Years 2010-2013 Amelian

 Section A: LEA (District) Capacity Responses are limited to one page each, front side only, with a font size no smaller than 9 point (Arial or Verdana).

 Management of Grant Activities - Describe how the LEA and campus will modify its practices and/or policies, as necessary, to ensure its implementation of the intervention(s) fully and effectively.

 Under the TTIPS program, AISD will implement a new governance structure, having campuses receiving TTIPS funds work collaboratively to problem-solve with a District Director or Shepherd of TTIPS initiatives and with the Associate Superintendent of Middle Schools.